Common Reasons Lateral Movement Occurs

 For instance, if a device or computer that usually communicates with a select few other devices and their users starts randomly scanning the network, it is time to take note and prepare to respond.
 Any activity out of the norm is worthy of a response.
 Even if it is not a clear lateral movement scenario, it is better to investigate and dismiss it as an organic aberration in the course of business than taking the risk of letting it pass.

-It is difficult for cybersecurity teams to do this while performing core business and other daily activities.
+It is difficult for cybersecurity teams to detect lateral movement while performing core business and other daily activities.
 They need a reliable and dynamic application that monitors how their network applications communicate, allowing them to provide vulnerability exposure insights.

 With all the necessary observations and information, the application takes control of container software, for example, as well as bare-metal and virtual machines to provide network security to stop threat actors before they gain access, preventing them from lateral movement and administrative privileges.

 Lateral movement.
 Two words that are synonymous with "breach" these days.
 What exactly is lateral movement?
-And how do you stop it from happening?
-Illumio's Neil Patel and Dan Gould "take 90" to explain.
+And how do you stop lateral movement from happening?
+Watch the video for quick answers.